dominik-ilja/delta-desk-notes/Sushchnosti/National Student Debt Forgiveness Center/Customer Relationship Management/Documentation/Documentation.md

 UFT Service Agreement - An agreement that is specifically for people who are a part of the "United Federation of Teachers" or UFT.

+## Pages
+### /dashboard

+- The dashboard statuses only show the "Active" contact statuses.

 ## Permissions

 ```sql